- Prep time:

-Roast the Brisket in the oven for 15-20 min. or until a dark crust has formed.
+Roast the brisket in the oven for 15-20 minutes, or until a dark crust forms.

 When the meat is tender, take it out of the sauce and wrap it in aluminum foil.
-Using a slotted spoon, scoop out half of the vegetables and discard; discard the bay leaves as well.
-Purée the sauce with an immersion blender and blend in the Dijon mustard.
-Taste the sauce and re-season if necessary.
+Using a slotted spoon, scoop out the bay leaves and half of the vegetables and discard.
+Puree the sauce with an immersion blender and blend in the Dijon mustard.
+Adjust seasoning to taste.

-Slice the Brisket thin, against the grain, and serve with a healthy portion of gravy, and the remaining beers.
+Slice the brisket thin against the grain and serve with a healthy portion of gravy.

 American pale ales generally have a good balance of malt and hops, and often contain slight to moderate fruity notes.
 Average alcohol by volume: 4.0-7.0%